iechor/docs/content/compose/compose-file/05-services.md

 test: curl -f https://localhost || exit 1
 ```

-`NONE` disables the healthcheck, and is mostly useful to disable the Healthcheck Dockerfile instruction set by the service's Docker image.
+`NONE` disables the healthcheck, and is mostly useful to disable the Healthcheck iEchorfile instruction set by the service's iEchor image.
 Alternatively,
 the healthcheck set by the image can be disabled by setting `disable: true`:

 ```yml